garnierclement/pfe/projects/manticore/README.md

 	+	the time of the reception of the `request` command on MaCh
 	+	the core node id which requested the resource (so he can identify it in `core.nodes[]`)
 	+	the IP address and port of the endpoint where to send the sensor data (namely OSC packets)
-	+	ulimately if the core node that requested the resource is on the same machine as the client the IP address of the endpoint should match the IP of the node id (but this is not mandatory)
+	+	ultimately if the core node that requested the resource is on the same machine as the client the IP address of the endpoint should match the IP of the node id (but this is not mandatory)
 * 	`client_request` : these records track every request issued by a local client and is aware of :
 	+	the time of the reception of the method GET `/request/[id]?[port]` on the built in HTTP server
 	+	the IP address of the client (if local client, then 127.0.0.1)